France national rugby union team: History

+In 2024 Six Nations Championship, they defeated Scotland (20–16), Wales (45–24), England (33–31), drew with Italy (13–13) and lost to Ireland (17–38).
+They finished in 2nd place.
+In the 2024 French tour of South America, they faced Argentina and Uruguay.
+They beat Argentina (28–13) in Mendoza, Uruguay (43–28) in Montevideo, before losing to Argentina in their second test match (25–33) in Buenous Aires.
+In the 2024 Autumn Internationals, they defeated New Zealand (30–29), Japan (52–12), Argentina (37–23).

+In 2025, they toured New Zealand and lost all three matches in the series (27–31, 17–43, 19–29).

+Team image

+Colours and kits

 Until 1912, the strip (uniform) of the French team was white with two rings (the symbol of USFSA, the body that ruled the sport in France by then).
 After the first game won by France against Scotland in 1911, France's captain Marcel Communeau asked that the team adopt the coq gaulois (Gallic rooster), historical emblem of France, as its symbol.
 The Gallic rooster was probably chosen partly because it is considered as a proud and combative animal that can be sometimes aggressive, although it had been used previously as a symbol by French teams – a former association football player, Jean Rigal, wore a uniform with this emblem as early as May 1910.
 The badge was initially white and red, but was altered to a multicoloured, embroidered image after 1945, and has been golden since 1970.

 The symbol used by the French rugby team was a great success, and was later adopted by the French delegation at the Olympic Games of 1920 where the rooster was perched on five Olympic rings.
 The rooster has since become a well-known symbol of French teams.
 French players are sometimes called les coqs and some French supporters have been known to release roosters on the playing field before games.